hannesroth88/nft-watch-minting-contract/README.md

 # nft-watch-minting-contract
 It monitors transactions on a certain EVM contract.
-It will notify if the wallet holds a lot of money.
+It will notify if the transaction initiator address holds a lot of money.
 # Installation
 ```npm install```